reqT/reqT/README.md

       call java -jar %_jarfile% %*
       ```
     * Add the `reqT` dir to your Windows Path by [following these instructions](https://stackoverflow.com/questions/44272416).

-After a restart of your terminal you should be able to run reqT by typing `reqt` in any work dir.
+    * Restart your computer and then the command `reqt` should work in terminal.

 ## Dependencies